J. J. Walser Jr. House: Development

-The site at 42 North Central Avenue was previously owned by the family of Arthur W. Crafts, who sold the land to the married couple Joseph J. and Grace Walser on February 20, 1903.
-At the time, Walser was a well-off real-estate developer who worked for his father Jacob, also a developer.
-Joseph's childhood house was one block north, at 145 North Central Avenue; although Joseph had since moved out, Jacob still lived there with Joseph's mother and sister.
-The site was undeveloped, despite being located near a Lake Street Elevated Railroad (now Green Line) station.
+Joseph J. Walser was a wealthy real-estate developer who graduated from the University of Michigan and worked for his father Jacob, also a developer.
+Joseph's childhood house was at 145 North Central Avenue, one block north of 42 North Central Avenue, where Jacob still lived with Joseph's mother and sister.
+Joseph and his wife Grace bought the site at 42 North Central Avenue from the family of Arthur W. Crafts on February 20, 1903.
+At the time of the sale, the site was undeveloped, despite being located near a Lake Street Elevated Railroad (now Green Line) station.

 It is not known how the Walsers came in contact with Frank Lloyd Wright, whom they hired as architect.
 The National Park Service says that, since the Walser family were developers, they likely knew about local architectural trends and probably were aware of Wright's growing stature.
 The writer Thomas J. O'Gorman says that Wright had taken a liking to Walser, believing the client to be of "unspoiled instincts and untainted ideals".
 A permit for Walser's house was approved on May 22, 1903, but it is not certain who was tasked with building the structure.
 C. Iverson is listed on the permit, while the writer Thomas A. Heinz attributes the construction to Elmer E. Andrews.

 Early owners

 The house cost $4,000 and was completed by the end of 1903.
 The Walsers initially lived there with their daughter Gretchen, whose younger sisters Sally and Ruth were born after the house was completed.
 Only one image of the interior is known to have been taken while the Walser family lived there.
 They lived in the house for six or seven years.

 In 1910, when the Walsers moved six blocks away, the house was sold to George Donnersberger.
-Since then, the house has had a dozen owners.
+Afterward, the house went through a dozen owners.
 At some point in the mid-20th century, the house's porches were enclosed; a photograph from 1930 indicates that glass had been added to the porches by then.
 Subsequent owners removed all of the original lighting fixtures and some of the building's furniture.
 Sources disagree on whether the rear annex was added during the Walser family's occupancy or in the 1950s.
-The art glass windows were sold off as well; according to the National Park Service, the glass windows were sold in the 1960s.
+According to the National Park Service, the art glass windows were sold in the 1960s.
 One of the windows, measuring 64 by 28 in across, was valued at up to $12,000 in 1998 but was not sold at that time.